 Why us?
 Why me?
 If I would have only known maybe I could have done something to make this disease not progress so far and damage so much of my body.
 Lately I have felt so left behind.
 Like nothing is moving forward and everyone around me is coming up on the finish line and I’m still trying to figure out how to tie my shoes.
 I am just trying to remember that my Heavenly Father has a plan for me I just need to figure out what it is.

 I AM grateful for this trial.
 The patience it has taught me and the lessons I have learned.
 I have more compassion, love and understanding for people as a whole now.
 It has brought Tyson and I closer together and has taught us to lean on each other for everything.
+We spent the last two years taking on so many new challenges.
+We hiked a mountain and took up rock climbing.
+We enrolled in a cooking class for couples.
+We even took up a project of redecorating our entire house and garden.
+This was therapeutic for me.
+Helping me escape the old space that reminded me of the past and let me embrace change and a new mindset.
+And there is something quite zen about taking a trip to Thanos Home with the hubby and spending the day browsing the garden furniture.
 He has been a great supporter to me in all this and has been my rock to build upon.
 I am so thankful for a loving husband who has held my hand through everything.
 He is amazing.
 And I need to thank him in advance for putting up with me through all this medication I am about to go on.
 I’m going to be crazy!

 Thanks for reading if you actually made it to this sentence you are a trooper.
 I don’t know why I felt the need to write this but I hope it was for a good reason.
 And if no one reads this then it sure did make me feel better to let this all out.